Goal

 -

-Install Windows Terminal - a convenient command line to connect to Ubuntu virtual machine or other.
+Install Windows Terminal — a convenient terminal for connecting to Ubuntu (WSL) and other shells.

 -

-- Start Windows Terminal using the Start menu.
+- Launch Windows Terminal from the Start menu.

-- Find out the IP address of the Ubuntu machine:
+- Check the IP address of the Ubuntu instance:

-. - Antivirus software sometimes makes the network within WSL2 unavailable.
+ip address. - Note: Antivirus software can sometimes disrupt the WSL2 network.

 -

-- Kubernetes: an orchestrator for building more complex container deployments.
+- Kubernetes (optional) — an orchestrator for complex container deployments.

 -

-- The "Docker Desktop" icon and the message "Docker is running" should appear in the lower right corner of the computer.
+- The "Docker Desktop" icon and the message "Docker is running" should appear in the system tray (lower-right corner).

 -